Inside Cellar Walls, (330 Commercial Road, E14)

 In an emotional frame of mind I turn things over for a while;

-set in my ways like concrete I stumble over shadows of old forgotten truths.
+set in my ways like concrete I stumble over the shadows of old forgotten truths.

 The novelty of running from myself is reversed